Understanding your postpartum pelvic floor

-A kegel exerciser is typically a small device that you can insert into your vagina and practice pelvic floor contractions.
+A kegel exerciser is a small device that you can insert into your vagina and practice pelvic floor contractions.

 These pelvic floor trainers work by connecting to an app via your phone.
 Then they prompt you to contract at different times and for different lengths at a time!

+Why do so many moms like myself love it?
+Because it’s affordable and it works!
 In fact, you can take a look at some REAL RESULTS after using the Mutu System from mamas just like you!

-Within the program, their expert trainers will walk you through proper movement, core & pelvic floor engagement and more!
+Within the program, their expert trainers will walk you through proper movement, core & pelvic floor engagement, and more!

 - FREE MUTU taster videos including core rehab and intensive exercises